 Rapid access for diagnosis and treatment

-A One Stop Triple Assessment is offered to all women and men presenting to the Breast Centre.
+A One Stop TRIPLE ASSESSMENT is offered to all women and men presenting to the Breast Centre.
 This is a unique set up, FIRST of its kind in the Country, where Clinical Assessment, Breast imaging and Breast biopsy are all done under one roof in a specific purpose built Breast Centre.
-You do not need to go to Radiology Department for Mammogram or Ultrasound assessment.
+One does not need to go to Radiology Department for Mammogram or Ultrasound assessment.
 The results of Imaging will be available within the hour - same day.
-The Core biopsy/FNAC report would be available in about three days.
+The Core biopsy/FNAC report would be available in two - three days.

 The standard management of axilla in Breast cancer is to do a formal Axillary Node Clearance where most of the lymph nodes in the axilla (arm pit) are removed.
 This may be necessary in patients who are considered to have obvious disease in the axilla.
 However, as this procedure can potentially cause significant morbidity, Sentinel Node Biopsy (SNB) is a minimally invasive procedure that is offered to women who are unlikely to have spread of cancer to lymph nodes in the arm pit.
 This procedure significantly improves the accuracy of axillary staging in women with early breast cancer.
 A combination of blue dye and Indocyanine green (ICG) fluorescence navigation method is used to remove only a few nodes, thus minimizing the morbidity when compared with the traditional axillary node clearance.